ToshioCP/LaTeX-BuildTools/Readme.md

     $ sudo bash install.sh

-You can specify an option to install them in the user space or system space.

-- `-s`: The installation is done in the system level.
-You need the write privilege to the system area.
-- `-u`: The installation is done in the user level.
-You should do it as a user, not root.
-If you do it as a root, the scripts are put into `/root/bin`.
-This means the installation is done to the root user's private space.

 #### Uninstallation

 Use the script uninstall.sh.

-    $ bash uninstall.sh [-s|-u]
+    $ bash uninstall.sh

-If you do this as a user without any options, the files under `$HOME` are removed.
+If you run this as a user, the files under `$HOME` are removed.
-If you do this as a root without any options, the files under `/usr/local` are removed.
+If you run this as a root, the files under `/usr/local` are removed.
-If your OS is debian,
+If your OS is debian, type the following to be the root user.

     $ su -
     # bash uninstall.sh

-Or ubuntu,
+Or if it's ubuntu,

     $ sudo bash uninstall.sh

-You can specify an option `-s` or `-u` to uninstall the files in the system area or user area respectively.